 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This and display ads allows me to keep the site up to date and give back.
-Thanks for reading!
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-Boquete is a gorgeous town set in the highlands of Panama.
 While visiting, I heard about this lost waterfall hike where you can find three waterfalls in the jungle.
 I consider myself somewhat of a professional waterfall chaser, so I knew I had to go.

-You can arrange tours and guides to take you to the waterfalls but I decided to go on the adventure myself.
+You can arrange tours and guides to take you to the waterfalls, but I decided to go on the adventure myself.

 Boquete is a gorgeous town set in the highlands of Panama